-The MPCA solid waste and feedlot programs provide assistance and resources requested for avian flu epidemic clean-up and disposal in Minnesota.
+The MPCA solid waste and feedlot programs provided assistance and resources requested for avian flu epidemic clean-up and disposal during the 2015 outbreak in Minnesota.
 The Minnesota Board of Animal Health (BAH) has the lead role in dealing with livestock emergency response cases and carcass disposal.
 In cases “where disposal may adversely affect ground or surface water, (the BAH) shall seek the input of PCA” (M.S.
 35.815).
 The Minnesota Department of Agriculture and the Animal and Plant Health Inspection Service of the U.S. Department of Agriculture provide state and federal responses.

 An MPCA emergency response team, led by the Emergency Management Unit, includes staff from solid waste, feedlot, communications, and operations programs.
 The team provides resources for the state response team and other affected partners, such as landfill operators, county feedlot staff, and the livestock industry.